wpmetabox/docs/_docs/fields/file-input.md

 ## Overview

-The file input field creates a simple text input for upload a single file.
-You are able to select a file from the Media Lirary or enter file URL directly (even URL for a file hosted on another website).
+The file input field creates a simple text input for uploading a single file.
+You are able to select a file from the Media Library or enter file URL directly (even URL for a file hosted on another website).

 ## Screenshot